XiansAiPlatform/XiansAi.PublicDocs/docs/3-knowledge/5-document-store.md

 The Document Store provides a simple interface for agents to save, retrieve, and manage JSON documents.
 Documents are typed objects with metadata and support operations like create, read, update, delete, and query.

+**Important:** Documents have a default Time-to-Live (TTL) of 30 days and will be automatically deleted after this period unless explicitly configured otherwise.

 ## Interface

 The `IDocumentStore` interface provides the following operations: